aws/aws-cdk/packages/@aws-cdk/aws-pipes-targets-alpha/README.md

 ### AWS Step Functions State Machine

 A State Machine can be used as a target for a pipe.
-The State Machine will be invoked with the (enriched/filtered) source payload.
+The State Machine will be invoked with the (enriched) source payload.

 ```ts
 declare const sourceQueue: sqs.Queue;